sohale/sohale.github.io/pages/reinvented.md

       * An accountability system (two versions)
          * A certain advanced system of "Argument Tree" and "Argument Map"
       * Various Collaborative/Collective/D.A.
 Decision systems

+* Prediction of the age of social media (early on in 2004, in time of "Orkut")
+* Digital Twin.
+(In 2004)

 ## Philosophy
 * Epistemology